Jesus the Messiah = The Way, The Truth and The Life!

 Which translation of the Bible should I choose when buying a Bible?

 The Bible's original texts were written in Hebrew, Aramaic (Old Testament) and Greek (New Testament), languages most people don't read today.
 Choosing the right translation and version is crucial because translations and versions vary in accuracy, readability, and purpose.
 A good translation and version stays true to the original meaning while being clear to modern readers.
 For beginners, the ESV (English Standard Version) is easy to read yet accurate, making it a great starting point.
 For deeper study, the NET, Full-notes Edition (New English Translation) includes detailed notes explaining translation choices, helping you understand the text's nuances.
 Picking the right translation and version ensures you're getting as close as possible to the original message without knowing Hebrew, Aramaic or Greek.
-The NKJV Spirit-Filled Life Bible, Third Edition is designed to enhance spiritual growth, deepen biblical understanding, and equip Christians, particularly those interested in Spirit-filled living, with tools for study and practical application.
+The NKJV Spirit-Filled Life Bible, Third Edition is designed to enhance spiritual growth, deepen biblical understanding, and equip believers and followers of Jesus the Messiah, particularly those interested in Spirit-filled living, with tools for study and practical application.

-The way I do it to get as close as possible to the original goes like this.
 I prefer to study a physical book with large print instead of an online book.
 To read my Bible daily, I use a Bible translation in my native language with a version that is easy for me to read.
 I don't know which translation and version that will be for you, you will have to try it out.
 If I need more clarification or depth, I turn to the ESV (English Standard Version) and the NET, Full-notes Edition (New English Translation) both in English, and at the same time I check it with the NKJV, Spirit-Filled Life Bible, Third Edition (New King James Version) in English.
-I also have these Bibles available to bring even more depth to my Bible study, Hebrew-English Interlinear ESV Old Testament: Biblia Hebraica Stuttgartensia (BHS) and English Standard Version (ESV) (English and Hebrew Edition), ESV English-Greek Reverse Interlinear New Testament: English Standard Version (English and Ancient Greek Edition), The Koren Tanakh Maalot, Magerman Edition, Large (Hebrew and English Edition), But most importantly, I trust in the Holy Spirit to lead me to the truth.
+I also have these Bibles available to bring even more depth to my Bible study: Hebrew-English Interlinear ESV Old Testament: Biblia Hebraica Stuttgartensia (BHS) and English Standard Version (ESV) (English and Hebrew Edition), ESV English-Greek Reverse Interlinear New Testament: English Standard Version (English and Ancient Greek Edition), The Koren Tanakh Maalot, Magerman Edition, Large (Hebrew and English Edition), But most importantly, I trust in the Holy Spirit to lead me to the truth.
 When you search for the truth, the truth will find you.
 We are likely to stumble along the way, but the Holy Spirit is always there to raise us up, He is there to guide us, to teach us, and He loves us so much.

-List of 46 Christian Denominations & Bibles
+List of 46 Denominations & Bibles

 1 – Catholic Church